Loudspeaker & Rack Decoupling/Isolation

 Little Fat Glider

 Herbie's dBNeutralizer Fat Dot with Magic Slider provides mobility and superb "Fat Dot" decoupling on almost any kind of smooth floor or thin, unpadded carpet.
-With thick dBNeutralizer pad and smooth polymer bottom, Little Fat Glider achieves a superior level of sonic perfection.
+With extra-thick dBNeutralizer pad and smooth polymer bottom, Little Fat Glider achieves a superior level of sonic perfection.
 Superb for loudspeakers and cabinets weighing up to about 60 pounds (27kg) on bare or thinly carpeted floor.
 When used for stationary support only, four Little Fat Gliders will support and isolate loudspeakers up to 100 pounds, audio racks/cabinets up to 500 pounds.

 With pressure-sensitive adhesive (also available without adhesive).